binarapps/slack-integrator/README.md

 4. bundle
 5. rake db:create
 6. rake db:migrate
-7. Application is using users whitelisting.
+7. Application can use users whitelisting.
 Create `authorized_users.yml` in `configurations` folder and list users which should be whitelisted for registration.
+Uncomment proper line in `register_user.rb`.
 8. to run server: rackup

 ## Usage of the example reservation app